praghus/platfuse/README.md

     }
     ```

+2. Create your first scene by extending the [`Scene`](#scene) class and implementing the required methods.

-2. Initialize the game engine with your configuration and assets:
+3. Initialize the game engine with your configuration and assets:

     ```typescript
     const myGame = new Game(gameConfig, preloadAssets)
     ```

-3. Create your first scene by extending the `Scene` class and implementing the required methods.

-4. Start your game by initializing it with your main scene:
+4. Start your game with your main scene:

     ```typescript
-    myGame.init(MyMainScene)
+    async function start() {
+        await myGame.start('MyMainScene')
+    }
+    start()
     ```

 ## Documentation